mjungmath/mjungmath.github.io/_posts/2020-04-20-char-class-alternative.md

   - characteristic classes
   - sagemanifolds
   - mathematics
-last_modified_at: 2020-04-21 21:14:00 +2
+last_modified_at: 2020-04-22
 ---

+Today, I want to introduce a slightly different algorithm, that I currently working on, to implement the computation of characteristic forms in Sage.
+This new approach aims for two purposes:

+1. I anticipate to gain a speed-up especially in high dimensions.
+2. I want to understand transgression forms even better and hope to lay foundations for them.

 **Note:** If you are not familiar with my previous work, take a peek at my [master's thesis]({% link assets/files/masters_thesis.pdf %}).
 A *very* short review is coming soon.
 {: .notice--warning}

-Today, I want to introduce a slightly different algorithm, that I currently working on, to implement the computation of characteristic forms.
-This new approach aims for two purposes:

-1. I anticipate to gain a speed-up especially in high dimensions.
-2. I want to understand transgression forms even better and hope to lay foundations for them.

 ## Review and Outline